 Car hauler erupts into flames, closes I-10 West in West Baton Rouge

-PORT ALLEN - I-10 West is closed at La.
-415 as crews work to clear the debris from a large vehicle fire further down I-10 West toward Lafayette.
+PORT ALLEN - I-10 West is closed at LA 415 as crews work to clear debris from a large vehicle fire further down I-10 West toward Lafayette.

-An 18-wheeler hauling cars caught on fire early Friday morning, closing I-10 W on the Basin Bridge.
-State Police later closed I-10 closer to Baton Rouge, diverting drivers from I-10 to US 190 at La.
-415 in West Baton Rouge.
+An 18-wheeler hauling cars caught fire early Friday morning, closing I-10 W on the Basin Bridge.
+State police later closed I-10 closer to Baton Rouge, diverting drivers from I-10 to US 190 at LA 415 in West Baton Rouge.

 As of 8:30 Friday morning, crews were using a crane to remove the burned 18-wheeler and the vehicles that are attached to it.